-Filed by the Registrant $\boxtimes$ Filed by a Party other than the Registrant $\square$

-Check the appropriate box:

-- Preliminary Proxy Statement

-- Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- $\mathbf{X}$ Definitive Proxy Statement

-- Definitive Additional Materials

-- Soliciting Material Pursuant to §240.14a-12

-SolarEdge Technologies, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-$\mathbf{X}$ No fee required.

-- Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - Title of each class of securities to which transaction applies: (1) - Aggregate number of securities to which transaction applies: (2)

-Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing (3)fee is calculated and state how it was determined):

-(4) Proposed maximum aggregate value of transaction:

-Total fee paid: (5)
+(Amendment No. )

-Fee paid previously with preliminary materials.

-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the form or schedule and the date of its filing.
-Amount Previously Paid:

-(2) Form, Schedule or Registration Statement No.:
+Filed b by the Registrant $oxtimes$ Filed by a Party other than the Registrant $oxtimes$ Check the appropriate box: □ Cor ☑ Def □ Def iminary Proxy Statement Infidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Initive Proxy Statement Initive Additional Materials Initive Additional Material Pursuant to §240.14a-12 SolarEdge Technologies, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payme ent of Filing Fee (Check the appropriate box): fee required. computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: □Fee p aid previously with preliminary materials. s box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement er, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:

-Filing Party: (3)

-Date Filed: (4)

-April 7, 2020

-To Our Stockholders:
+To Our Stockholders

-You are cordially invited to attend the 2020 Annual Meeting of Stockholders (the "Annual Meeting") of SolarEdge Technologies, Inc. (the "Company") at 9 am Pacific Time on May 18, 2020.
-Due to the public health impact of the COVID-19 pandemic, we have adopted a virtual meeting format for our Annual Meeting, conducted via a live audio webcast.
-You will be able to attend the Annual Meeting online, listen to the meeting live and submit questions during the meeting by visiting www.virtualshareholdermeeting.com/SEDG2020.
-You will also be able to vote your shares electronically during the Annual Meeting.
-In light of the COVID-19 pandemic, we believe that a virtual meeting provides greater access to those who may want to attend the Annual Meeting.
+We are pleased to invite you to attend the 2021 Annual Meeting of Stockholders (the "Annual Meeting") of SolarEdge Technologies, Inc. (the "Company") at 9 am Pacific Time on June 1, 2021.
+In consideration of health concerns related to COVID-19, we have adopted a virtual meeting format for our Annual Meeting, conducted via a live audio webcast and we expect to return to in-person meetings once circumstances allow.
+Stockholders of record will be able to attend the Annual Meeting online, listen to the meeting live and submit questions during the meeting by visiting www.virtualshareholdermeeting.com/SEDG2021.
+You will also be able to vote your shares electronically during the Annual Meeting, Beneficial owners should review their voting instruction form or Notice of Internet Availability of Proxy Materials for how to vote in advance of and participate in the Annual Meeting.
 We have designed the format of the Annual Meeting to provide stockholders the same rights and opportunities to participate as they would at an in-person meeting.
-Our decision to hold the Annual Meeting in a virtual meeting format relates only to the 2020 Annual Meeting, and we intend to return to an in-person annual meeting next year.